whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-20-Harrison-Blake-Selected-Subscription-Box-November-2015-Review.md

 <br>

-<p>With every box that they send, they also include business card like info card that details the items and prices.</p>
+<p>With every box that they send, they also include a business-card-like info card that details the items and prices.</p>

 <br>